Biography and Research Interests

 Professor Erika Milam: The History of the Human Sciences.

 Professor Gyan Prakash: Colonial Knowledge.

 I am formally affiliated with the Department of History at the University of Sydney and was also affiliated with Professor Warwick Anderson's collective project Race and Ethnicity in the Global South.
 My profile for the latter can be found at: http://sydney.edu.au/arts/regs/people/postgrads.shtml.
-In the past I have acted as a peer reviewer for the journal Health and History.
+I have peer reviewed articles in the journals History of Psychiatry and Health and History.